-Less than a week remains for registered voters in Sequoyah County to apply for absentee ballots to be mailed to them for the Nov.
-6 General Election, County Election Board Secretary Cindy Osborn said.
+Less than a week remains for registered voters in Sequoyah County to apply for absentee ballots to be mailed to them for the February 12th Gans/Braggs Board of Education Primary Election, County Election Board Secretary Cindy Osborn said today.

-Applications for absentee ballots must be received by the county election board no later than 5 p.m.
-Oct.
-31 to be processed in time for the election.
+Applications for absentee ballots must be received by the County Election Board no later than 5 p.m.
+Wednesday, February 6th, to be processed in time for the election.

 • Registered voters who are physically incapacitated and voters who care for physically incapacitated persons who cannot be left unattended may apply for absentee ballots only by mail, fax, e-mail, online or via an agent who is at least 16 years of age and who is not employed by or related within the third degree of consanguinity or affinity to any person whose name appears on the ballot.